g-chauvel/zuul-jobs/roles/upload-logs-swift/README.rst

    from the partition name by an underscore.
 For example, "logs_42" would be the container name for partition 42.

+   Note that you will want to set this to a value that uniquely identifies your Zuul installation if using shared object stores that require globally unique container names.
+For example if using a public cloud whose Swift API is provided by Ceph.

 .. zuul:rolevar:: zuul_log_container_public
    :default: true